 Her husband Galip, a millionaire Turk in the travel business, supports her ambitions – which naturally, are very expensive.
 Apart from paying the surrogate mothers, she has 16 or so live-in nannies to care for the toddlers, who are all about the same age.

-Kristina appears to be facing this calamity with melancholy serenity.
+Kristina appears to be facing this calamity with melancholy equanimity.
 She writes on Instagram: “The feeling of loneliness never leaves me, even with such a large number of close people around me.
 Now it is more difficult than ever, I can’t stand the silence, I can’t stand his absence, I can’t sleep, and I wake up all alone…I can’t see his empty workplace… I can’t see his smile, I can’t hear his voice, I can’t feel his embrace.”

 However, Kristina is only one person in this surrogacy drama.
 If the rivers of money dry up, who will care for the 22 toddlers?
 From news reports the genetic origins of the children have never been clear.
 Presumably Galip is the biological father, but Kristina may not be the biological mother of her children.
 Will her maternal feelings be strong enough to keep this extraordinary family together under financial stress?